LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 - New publisher creation with prefix validation
 - Solution name validation and conflict checking

+**Modular Architecture**: The SolutionSetupStep has been completely modularized using modern React patterns with extracted components and business logic hooks.
+See [SolutionSetupStep Modular Architecture](#solutionsetupstep-modular-architecture) section for detailed implementation.

 **Step 3: Global Choices Management (Optional)**
 - File upload for custom global choice definitions
 - Preview table with sortable columns